 A once in a lifetime trip, walking the original Inca pathways to the 550 year old citadel of Machu Picchu.
 There are hundreds of companies offering Inca Trail treks and it’s difficult to know which one to choose.

 For conservation reasons, only 200 tourists per day are allowed on the trail.
 The most popular months to trek are May – July and permits for this time of year sell out months in advance.
-Usually, the permits are all released in January for the coming year, but last year it was announced they would be released 4 months early and 2018 season permits were available from October 2017.
+Usually, the permits are all released around October for the next year so you need to get in there fast.

 These are the things to watch out for when researching your trek: